-BABB is building a decentralised banking platform to provide anyone, anywhere with access to a bank account for peer-to-peer banking services.
+BABB is building a decentralised banking platform and aims to provide peer-to-peer banking services designed for the global microeconomy.
 With $18 million backing for software development, it is now raising funds to meet the capital requirement to become a licensed bank in the UK and/or EU.

 Once BABB is a licensed bank, it aims to provide access to a bank account for anyone, anywhere in the world with global economic connectivity built-in.